Social Media Versus Print Advertising: Is Print Really Dead?

-While I have delineated the social media sphere from the traditional print one, it can often be highly profitable to integrate the two.
+While I have delineated the social media sphere from the traditional print media, it can often be highly profitable to integrate the two.
 Here’s how:

 1. Use print media to direct audiences to your online platforms.
 This is kind of a given, but it’s paramount that you take advantage of any print appearance you make to showcase your digital presence.
 List your social media URLs, hashtags for your customers to use, and either your website URL or a QR code that directs audiences to your website.
 This encourages consumers to learn more about your business via those handy digital devices they’ve become reliant on.

 2. Use social media to promote your print successes.
 Every time you appear in print media, pimp it out on all your social channels.
 Not only does this provide a neat little ‘instant content’ package, press releases are also particularly powerful in adding a big dose of credibility to your business.
 Show your audiences that you’re worthy of the print media’s attention by creating a unique social post to spruik your latest achievements, and add social tags to amplify your circulation and reach new users.

 Thus, at the end of the day, perhaps we shouldn’t approach the situation as ‘social media versus print’, but rather how the two can complement one another to turbo-charge your brand exposure.
 However, at the crux of the issue lies the inherent need to maintain consistency across all platforms.
 Your brand should embody its own unique personality – be sure that this shines through no matter where you advertise your business.

 Receive free EPIC WEEKLY BLOGS and things that MAKE YOUR BUSINESS THRIVE!